dncuadrado/802.11bn-Simulator/README.md

 # IEEE 802.11bn Simulator

-The IEEE 802.11bn Simulator is designed to evaluate the downlink performance of a Multi-AP Coordination Network (MAPC).
+The IEEE 802.11bn Simulator is designed to evaluate the downlink performance of a Multi-AP Coordination (MAPC) Wi-Fi Network .
 This repository implements a flexible simulation framework capable of modeling different traffic types, network configurations, and MAC protocols (including EDCA and various CSR-based schedulers).

 ---